Prometheus-X-association/dataspace-connector/docs/SANDBOX.md

 # SANDBOX

-The sandbox is a docker compose file who allow to test the interaction with multiple connector
+The sandbox is a docker compose file whichs allows to test the interaction with multiple connectors locally.

 ## Architecture